The Expropriation Law Centre

 Peterson Stark Scott

-As most visitors to The Expropriation Law Centre (Exlaw) will appreciate, the Internet has become an extremely valuable research tool.
+As most visitors to the Expropriation Law Centre will appreciate, the Internet has become an extremely valuable research tool.
 This is especially so when looking for information about expropriation because this is a very narrow area of the law and the Internet can provide access to information that would be too costly to distribute to such a limited market otherwise.

 Except for expropriation professionals and property owners who have gone through the process, few people have much knowledge of this subject beyond perhaps a general understanding that it involves the taking of land without the owner's consent.